kailash-manasarovar/statement/docs/timeline/2026/may.md

 - Unless someone *gets* me before hand, I guess.
 - Then we'll be here in the swamp another trillion years.
+- Although, I'm gonna ask for special dispensation to not come back again.
+Perhaps I earned it this time.
+- I do feel like I could do a whole lot more good stuff, but hey.